ngeodesic-ai/ngf-alpha/docs/onboarding.md

 - **Stage 9: Warp Interference** ([warp-interference/step9.py](../warp-interference/step9.py))
   - Thinking: Manage multiple warps (e.g., conflicting masses).
   - Key: Interference resolution via hybrid ODEs; ensures stability.
   - Evolution: Transitioning from single-concept LLM warping to managing complex, multi-concept interactions by synthesizing multiple geodesic paths into one, thus handling multiple semantic masses at once.
-In this stage, instead of solving ODEs to follow the geodesic path (as we have done from stages 1-8), we transition to using the 'nudge' technique, which we have found reduce computational overhead, while achieving superior results, see [benchmark-findings](../small-benchmarks/benchmark-findings.ipynb).
+In this stage, instead of solving ODEs to follow the geodesic path (as we have done from stages 1-8), we transition to using the '**nudge technique** (as per paper), which we have found reduces computational overhead, while achieving superior results, see [benchmark-findings](../small-benchmarks/benchmark-findings.ipynb).
   - Main Finding: Hybrid ODEs resolve multi-mass interference while maintaining ~99-100% accuracy and near-zero hallucinations—demonstrates the framework’s ability to handle real-world NLP complexities.

 - **Stage 10: Small Benchmarks** ([latest-arc-benchmark.py](../latest-arc-benchmark.py) & [latest-mmlu-benchmark.py](../latest-mmlu-benchmark.py))